 Florida online sportsbook new player bonuses

-When you register for a new account with any Florida online sportsbook, there will be a welcome package waiting for you.
+When you register for a new account with any Florida online sportsbook, there will likely be a sports betting bonus waiting for you.
 The offers will vary by site but the most common new player offers are:

-- Risk-Free Bet: This is the most common bonus offered at US online sportsbooks.
-They allow users to place a bet and if it loses, the online sportsbook will refund that bet in either site credit or a free bet.
+- No Sweat Bet: This is the most common bonus offered at US online sportsbooks.
+They allow users to place a bet and if it loses, the online sportsbook will refund that bet in site credit.

 - Deposit Bonus: Online sportsbooks will match your first deposit up to a certain amount.
 For example, if an online sportsbook is offering a 100% deposit match up to $500, and you deposit $500, you will receive $500 in bonus funds.
 That would start you off with a $1000 bankroll after making just a $500 deposit.
 There will be playthrough requirements that must be satisfied before you can withdraw the bonus money, though.

-- No-deposit Bonus: A no deposit bonus is free money just for signing up.
-It’s typically a small amount between $10 and $30, but we don’t often make a habit of turning down free money.
+- No-deposit Bonus: A no deposit bonus allows for bettors to place wagers without putting up their own funds.
+It’s typically a small amount between $10 and $30, but we don’t often make a habit of turning these offers!

-- Matched Free Bet: This would be when an online sportsbook will match your first bet in the form of a free bet.
-For example, if your first bet is $100 on the Miami Heat to win, you would then get a free bet in the amount of $100.
+- Matched Bet: This would be when an online sportsbook will match your first bet in the form of a credit.
+For example, if your first bet is $100 on the Miami Heat to win, you would then get a credit for $100 that can be used to make additional wagers.

 Florida online sportsbook betting options

 When sportsbooks go live in Florida, both online and in a retail setting, bettors will have access to all the most popular options like Moneyline, spreads, totals, futures, and props.
 Where online sports betting can get innovative is their full slate of in-game betting.
 This is where you can bet on games live, as the action unfolds.
 You can wager on every down, every pitch, every game in tennis, and more.
 Lines for in-play betting are constantly updating, giving you full control.